delmic/odemis/doc/develop/plugins.rst

        Inherited from the standard wx.Dialog.
 It shows the window and prevents from accessing the rest of the GUI until the window is closed.

+    .. py:method:: EndModal(retCode)

+       Request to close the window, and pass a specific return code.
+       Inherited from the standard wx.Dialog.
+       Make sure to call .Destroy() when not using the dialog anymore.
+       :param retCode: the return code
+       :type retCode: int

+    .. py:method:: Close()

+       Request to close the window.
+       Inherited from the standard wx.Dialog.
+       Make sure to call .Destroy() when not using the dialog anymore.

     .. py:method:: Destroy()